 |Steering System||–||ratio: –|

 |Dry/Unladen Weight||960 kg (2115 lb) *estimated|

-(C) Article by Jay Auger – website owner & author
+(C) Article by Jay Auger – website owner, chief editor and main author

 - Images & videos are the property of their original owners